coder-lescob/brainfuck/readme.md

 ## My Brainfuck

-My Brainfuck is a bit different, it has the vanilla Brainfuck but with added possibilities, like '*' that returns the address of this slot in it, '#' able it to modify the current length of the input on stdin, '@' is the jump instruction that will jump the pointer to the location in the cell.
+My Brainfuck is a bit different, it has the vanilla Brainfuck (except that stdin can affect multiple cells) but with added possibilities, like '*' that returns the address of this slot in it, '#' able it to modify the current length of the input on stdin,'@' is the jump instruction that will jump the pointer to the location in the cell.
 ***NOTE : the current cell is the heigh byte and next is the low one***

 ## To run it